kedholmmoch/Dr-Mario-JS/README.md

   }
 ```

+The sprites to be displayed are then passed on to the `Pill#drawHorizontal` and
+`Pill#drawVertical` functions.

 ### FUTURE FEATURES

 1. Find and add appropriate sounds for flipping pills, dropping pills, disappearing viruses, and point combinations